-Background

-Under new guidelines from ESSA, charter schools can apply to repurpose a percentage of their monies from their CSP expansion grants for the purposes of minor facility repairs and other necessary renovations.
+Background: Under new guidelines from ESSA, charter schools can apply to repurpose a percentage of their monies from their CSP expansion grant for the purpose of minor facility repairs and other necessary renovations.

-Determining What Constitutes a "Minor Renovations/Repair Request."
+Determining what constitutes "Minor Renovations/Repair Request"

-Minor facility repairs and necessary renovations cannot add to the permanent value of the property nor significantly prolong its intended life but rather, keep it in efficient operating condition.
-In addition, under this program:
+Minor facility repairs and necessary renovations cannot add to the permanent value of the property nor significantly prolong its intended life, but rather, keep it in efficient operating condition.
+In addition, under this program,

-- 1. Total annual expenses on facilities should reflect only necessary expenses to meet the project goals. - 2.
-The goals of the grant clearly are met and not compromised based on expenditures made related to facility repairs.
+- 1. Total annual expenses on facilities are not to exceed 10% of the annual grant award. - 2.
+The goals of the grant are clearly met and not compromised based on expenditures made related to facility repairs.

-Examples: Repairing a leak in the roof, replacing/repairing a leaky window and repairing a furnace or air conditioning unit.
+Examples Include: Repairing a leak in the roof, replacing/repairing a leaky window, and repairing a furnace or air conditioning unit.

-Instructions

-An applicant is required to complete this form if its application proposes that CSP expansion grant funds be used to make minor facility repairs.
+Instructions: Applicants are required to complete this form if their application proposes that CSP grant funds be used to make minor facility repairs.
 Fill in the information below as it applies to your request.